thautwarm/Redy/docs/ADT.rst

     assert lst[2] == List.Cons(2, List.Nil)  # pass

+- `Im`

-And trait :code:`Im` is short for "Immutable", just as this trait suggested, the immutable data could not be updated in place, on the other hand, immutable data is hashable and could be used as the key of hashdict.
+Trait :code:`Im` is short for "Immutable", just as this trait suggested, the immutable data could not be updated in place, on the other hand, immutable data is hashable and could be used as the key of hashdict.